wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 ```
 Here `HANJST_JSON_DATA` is the placeholder where Hanjst will replace it with actual JSON data in server-side.
 This can be seen in eg08111105 in previous section.

+This is the very first or raw form of Hanjst template file which has not yet handled by Hanjst server-side.